kevinjin420/mrover-teleop-wiki/bootstrap.md

 # Bootstrap Introduction

-intro
+Bootstrap is a css framework that makes css styling a whole lot easier for you.
+In this codebase, bootstrap's spacing utility is frequently used.
+Click [here](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to access Bootstrap docs.

 ## Bootstrap Spacing Utility
-When working with the codebase, you will encounter many classes such as `px-2` and `m-3`.
+When working with the codebase, you will encounter many css classes such as `px-2` and `m-3`.
 These classes are a part of the bootstrap framework, and provide a convenient method to space out components.
+Click [here](https://getbootstrap.com/docs/5.3/utilities/spacing/#margin-and-padding) to read specifics, below is a short summary.

 ### Property - first letter
 - `m` – margin